Canadian Animals: 16 Iconic Species

 2. Kermode Bears

-Kermode Bear is a subspecies of black bears which is also known as the spirit bear.
-These bears are mostly found in the great bear rainforest and have white and black colour phases.
+Kermode Bear is a subspecies of black bear which is also known as the spirit bear.
+These bears are mostly found in the great bear rainforest and have white and black color phases.
 However, only 10 percent of the kermode bears are white in colour.

 The life span of these Canadian animals extends up to 20 to 25 years and currently, there are only 400 to 1200 surviving kermode bears existing in Canada.